deanframe/hapta-website/README.md

 # hapta-website

-This repository contains all files for the website of the Holly Avenue Elementary School PTA organization.
+Website of the Holly Avenue Elementary School PTA, still a work in progress.

+This is my first experience with web development, so it is very simple and uses just HTML and CSS.